SebaTheProgrammer/Flame-Application/README.md

  This is a small 2D-web-game for a coding test for a possible amazing internship at the Dutch Game Studio!

  I can only work a maximum of 8 hours on this, so the scope will be pretty small.

+ That's why I chose a piece of the game Cuphead!

  If you have any questions, please don't hesitate to contact me!